cico-rial/overcooked_ai/README.md

                         number of episodes for which to compute the average reward.
 Default = 10.
   --refresh-rate REFRESH_RATE
                         refresh-rate for displaying the episode.
 Default = 250 (ms).
+  --run-on-unix-like RUN_ON_UNIX_LIKE
+                        whether you are running it from a unix like system (e.g. linux, macos).
+Default = True.
 ```